DISSINET/InkVisitor/README.md

 ### SSL

-The app does not support ssl internally, it should be handled in upper layer, ie. `nginx`.
-Please adjust variables in `.env` files if required (api path).
+The app does not support ssl internally, it should be handled in upper layer, ie. [nginx](https://docs.nginx.com/nginx/admin-guide/security-controls/securing-http-traffic-upstream/).
+Please adjust `APIURL` variable in client's `.env` file to use `https` instead of `http`.

 ### Firewall